-The lack of systematic surveys across the historical range of the species over time prevents us from using occurrence records to extrapolate reasonable estimates of species abundance or distribution or concluding that the species is extinct; even though none have been seen since 2006, Franklin's bumble bee populations could potentially persist undetected.
+The lack of systematic surveys across the historical range of the species over time prevents us from using occurrence records to extrapolate reasonable estimates of species abundance or distribution or from concluding that the species is extinct.
+Even though none have been seen since 2006, Franklin's bumble bee populations could potentially persist undetected.
 The areas chosen for survey were selected due to a combination of abundance of floral resources throughout the colony cycle, relatively recent historical occurrence of the species, and accessibility to surveyors.
 However, the surveyed area represents a relatively small percentage of the historical range of the Franklin's bumble bee; therefore, it is possible the species may persist in other areas of the range.
 There are numerous instances of species rediscovered after many years, even decades, of having been believed extinct (e.g., Scheffers et al. 2011, entire).
-As one example of such a case, Fender's blue butterfly (Icaricia icarioides fenderi) of Oregon was believed extinct after the last recorded observation in 1937, until it was rediscovered in 1989, 52 years later (Hammond and Wilson 1992, p.
+As one example of such a case, the Fender's blue butterfly (Icaricia icarioides fenderi) of Oregon was believed extinct after the last recorded observation in 1937, until it was rediscovered in 1989, 52 years later (Hammond and Wilson 1992, p.
 175; Hammond and Wilson 1993, p.
 2).
 Recent approaches to evaluating extinction likelihood place increased emphasis on the extensiveness and adequacy of survey effort (Keith et al. 2017, p.
 321; Thompson et al. 2017, p.
 328), and caution against declaring a species as extinct in the face of uncertainty (Akçakaya et al. 2017, p.
-339).
+340).

-The specific life-history characteristics and behavior of this rare species have not been studied; much of the information presented in the SSA Report (U.S. Fish and Wildlife Service 2018) is inferred from information on Bombus in general and some closely related species (western bumble bee (B. occidentalis), rusty patched bumble bee (B. affinis), and yellow-faced bumble bee (B. vosnesenskii), among others).
-The report also relied heavily on information from species experts.
+The specific life-history characteristics and behavior of this rare species have not been studied; much of the information presented in the SSA report (Service 2018a, entire) is inferred from information on Bombus in general and some closely related species (western bumble bee (B. occidentalis), rusty patched bumble bee (B. affinis), and yellow-faced bumble bee (B. vosnesenskii), among others).
+The report also relied heavily on information from species experts (Service 2018a, entire).

-Franklin's bumble bee is a primitively eusocial (highly social) bumble bee, living in colonies made up of a queen and her offspring (males and workers).
+Franklin's bumble bee is a primitively eusocial bumble bee, meaning they are highly social and adults have flexible roles in their social order.
+They live in colonies made up of a queen and her male and worker offspring, and adult females can switch from worker to queen roles.
 Like other eusocial Bombus species, Franklin's bumble bee typically nests underground in abandoned rodent burrows or other cavities that offer resting and sheltering places, food storage, nesting, and room for the colony to grow (Plath 1927, pp. 122-128; Hobbs 1968, p.
 157; Thorp et al. 1983, p.
 1; Thorp 1999, p.
 5).
 The species may also occasionally nest on the ground (Thorp et al. 1983, p.
 1) or in rock piles (Plowright and Stephen 1980, p.
 475).
-It has even been found nesting in a residential garage in the city limits of Medford, Oregon (Thorp 2017, pers. comm,).
+It has even been found nesting in a residential garage in the city limits of Medford, Oregon (Thorp 2017, pers. comm.).